NelsenEW/espdrone-clients/docs/macports.md

     xcode-select --install

-I found that installing only the command line developer tools is enough for Crazyflie client dependencies.
+I found that installing only the command line developer tools is enough for Espdrone client dependencies.
 However installing Xcode seems to be recommended.
 I installed the command line developer tools:

 ![Xcode 1](/images/image03.png)